bmehder/canary-js/docs.md

 ### `gt`

-**Description:** Checks if the second value is greater than the first.
+**Description:** Checks if the first value is greater than the second.

 **Signature:** `Number → Number → Boolean`